amberjohnsonsmile/drink-tracker/README.md

 ## How will your project solve this problem?

-Drinkify provides an easy way to increase awareness, set goals, and enjoy all that free beer in a healthy way.
+Sipster provides an easy way to increase awareness, set goals, and enjoy all that free beer in a healthy way.

 ## Map the user experience